 Instructions

-- Preheat the Cast-Iron Skillet: Heat skillet over medium-high heat for 3-4 minutes.
-Add a tablespoon of avocado oil and heat for an additional minute (total 4-5 minutes) until 450-500°F.
+- Preheat the Cast-Iron Skillet: Preheat a cast-iron skillet over medium-high heat for 2-3 minutes.
+Add a tablespoon of refined avocado oil and let it heat for another minute until the pan reaches over 400°F (204°C).
+While the skillet is heating, season your ribeye steak with pepper.